jlacar/aoc-2023-kotlin/resources/Day07.md

 ### An opportunity to tell an even better story

 Remember how I said that names are the strands of the ideas we weave into stories?
 Well, the names `acc` and `ch` don't really resonate with the story we just told, do they?

-How about we try this:
+How about we try this instead:
 ```kotlin
 typealias StrengthMapping = Map<Char, Char>